2 Diagnostic horizons and other differentiae

 1. Exchangeable sodium percentage of 6% or more (or exchangeable sodium is 0.7 cmolc/kg or more); or

 2. When a 10 mm diameter sample which has been air-dried is placed in distilled water or salt free water a cloud of dispersed clay will form within 10 minutes around the sample.
-This test will not apply if the soil is in any degree cemented; AND
+This test will not apply if the soil is cemented; AND

 2. Either